 There are exceptions to the Fourth Amendment where exigent circumstances dictate that an officer must proceed rapidly to prevent the removal or destruction of evidence.

 Example: When an officer has reasonable grounds to believe that a defendant would remove an abused animal or, even more convincingly, an abused animal would not have survived for any length of time if they had not been seized immediately and placed under care, the exigent circumstances exception could apply.
-In 2016, a portion of the city of Detroit’s animal ordinance (adopted in 2004) was struck down as unconstitutional by claiming violations of the ordinance were found to be “exigent circumstances”, allowing officers blanket authority to search, enter property and seize animals.
+In 2016, a portion of the city of Detroit’s animal ordinance (adopted in 2004) was struck down as unconstitutional by claiming violations of the ordinance were found to be in the category of “exigent circumstances”, allowing officers blanket authority to search, enter property and seize animals without a warrant.
 Several pets were taken over the years and it is reported many animals euthanized due to the owner’s inability to pay fees.
-The city ordinance pushed the envelope on this issue, lost its’ defense and several residents sued the city for various damages.
+The city ordinance pushed the envelope on this issue, violated constitutional rights and lost its’ defense.
+Several residents sued the city for various damages as a result.

 Evidence is collected every time you write a notice, fine or talk to someone about a violation.
 You must have some evidence to justify your actions and report the same.

 During a more serious investigation you will collect formal evidence.
 Evidence is not limited to items or animals seized under the authority of a search warrant.
-Testimony, weather conditions and other information is considered evidence when used to support criminal charges.
+Testimony, weather conditions, animal accessories, documents and other information is considered evidence when used to support criminal charges.

 If you have an interest in the laws and rules regarding evidence the files below will get you started.